NOLA-musicians-4-Palestine/nm4p_website/README.md

 - [ ] files populated from google drive
 - [ ] Upcoming Rehearsals and Shows from a google sheet
 - [ ] chant list
+- [ ] make sure everything that needs to be environment variables are that way
+    - [ ] document how to clone the repository and make your own